darianmiller/just-the-docs/docs/menus.md

 ## File Menu
 ![Dark Mode Screenshot](/just-the-docs/assets/images/menu_screenshots/FileMenu.png)
-* Typical windows editor options for New, Open, Save, Save As, Close, Close-All
+* Standard editor options for New, Open, Save, Save As, Close, Close-All
-* Plus a Recent File list feature with a clear list option
+* Plus a Recent File List feature, including a clear list option
-* Export HTML to clipboard or file, just the Body or the full HTML document including CSS
+* Export generated HTML to the clipboard or to a file; can export just the Body or the full HTML document including CSS

 ## Edit Menu
 ![Dark Mode Screenshot](/just-the-docs/assets/images/menu_screenshots/EditMenu.png)